Alice Bulos: Public service

 Bulos served as Commissioner for the San Mateo County Commission on the Status of Women and the Health Plan of San Mateo County.
 She has served as a board member for numerous community organizations and agencies.
 From 1993 to 2000, she served the Federal Council on Aging, as an appointee of President Bill Clinton.
 In 2006, she was honored as the Woman of the Year for the 19th Assembly District of California for actively pushing for the address of several issues such as domestic violence, health care, and the US residency application process.
 She has been honored as Women Warrior of the Year by the Pacific Asian American Women Bay area Coalition and has been inducted into the San Mateo County Women's Hall of Fame.

 She was dubbed as "Grand Dame of Filipino–American Politics" by the media.

-She was founding president of the Thomasians USA, a University of Santo Tomas alumni organization in the United States, which she lead until her death in 2016.
+She was founding president of the Thomasians USA, a University of Santo Tomas alumni organization in the United States, which she led until her death in 2016.